themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

 Some researchers believe the origin and progression of endometriosis may be linked to <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">diets that are deficient</a> in necessary nutrients.
 The resulting changes are thought to promote epigenetic abnormalities that could trigger disease.
 In turn, diets rich in fruits, vegetables, and whole grains may have an ability to protect against or regress endometriosis.
+Organic produce is suggested to reduce exposure to pesticides which can negatively alter hormonal pathways or decrease the

 <blockquote class="blockquote">Diets deficient in nutrients result in changes in lipid metabolism, oxidative stress and promote epigenetic abnormalities, that may be involved in the genesis and progression of the disease.
 Foods rich in omega 3 with anti-inflammatory effects, supplementation with N-acetylcysteine, vitamin D and resveratrol, in addition to the increased consumption of fruits, vegetables (preferably organic) and whole grains exert a protective effect, reducing the risk of development and possible regression of disease.
 Dietary re-education seems to be a promising tool in the prevention and treatment of endometriosis.